shubhamjain/svg-spinners/README.md

 ## Usage
 Each icon can be used either using IMG tag or as an inline SVG.

 Each SVG has a fill set to `currentColor`.
-So, to change the color, you can either modify the fill directly:
+So, to change the color, you can either modify the fill/stroke directly:

 ```html
 <svg fill="#fff" width="140" height="64" viewBox="0 0 140 64" xmlns="http://www.w3.org/2000/svg">